rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

-It quickly becomes unmanageable.
-We want to repeat a balance, deposit and withdraw
-for every customer.
-Let's see how we could use classes to remove the repetition.
+Repeating this for each customer will quickly become unmanageable.
+Let's look at
+how classes could help us have multiple bank accounts without copying our code.

 ### What is a class?

-The simplest class we could have in Ruby has a name:
+A class defines a type of object.
+The simplest class we can have in Ruby just has
+a name:

 ```ruby
 class BankAccount